aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

     indices.
 If no patterns are provided, all indices are restored by default.
 Exclude the `.opendistro_security` index pattern from your snapshot restore process

-### Optional: Collect data for migration validation
+### Optional: Collect data for migration validation {#collect-data-for-migration-validation}

-You can get and compare data from the source and target services to verify the migration's accuracy.
+You can collect and compare data from the source and target services to verify the migration's accuracy.
 This step is optional but recommended to ensure the migration was successful.